Thankful For Those Who Helped Me Up

-Today's guest, Katrina Hamel from Jump in the Way with Katrina D Hamel, reminds us to be grateful for the people we have in our lives.
-It's also a challenge for us to be the helping hand that someone needs.
+Have you ever been thankful for the people who help you when you’re in need?
+Katrina Hamel from Jump in the Way reminds us to be thankful for those who help.
+She also issued a challenge for us to be the helping hand that someone needs.

 Thankfully, someone saw my need and threw me a lifeline.

 With his help, I grew deeper in my faith than ever before.

 I have three sisters, and all of us were raised with nightly Bible stories and action songs while we jumped around in our PJs.
 As we grew older, we had family Bible time around the kitchen table.
 We prayed together, sang hymns, even shared the Lord’s Supper as a family.

 My dad was the one who baptized me in the little pool at the church when I was twelve.
 My parents are the greatest spiritual influence I ever had, far beyond any preacher, youth pastor, camp counselor or friend.
 I know now the utter blessing of having Christian parents, and for them, I am truly thankful.